hfurusho/hw03-password-generator/README.md

 ## Homework Notes

 I didn't like the idea that the user was prompted for password requirements and so I implemented the options area.
 This gave me more practice with working with event listeners and also with bootstrap.
 I kept the prompts in just for the sake of it.
-In addition, I added the option to reset the password requirements without having to reload that page.
+In addition, I added the option to reset the password requirements without having to reload the page.